Skip to content

 Why Standalone is Now the Standard:

-• ๐ŸŽฏ Default by Design - New Angular projects use standalone by default
+• ๐ŸŽฏ Default by Design - All new components are standalone automatically (since Angular 19)

 • ๐Ÿšซ No NgModules - Skip the module boilerplate entirely